Damien Tudehope: Political career

 Tudehope acted as spokesperson for the socially conservative Australian Family Association.
 He was previously the State President of the National Civic Council.
 He ran against the Liberal Party in 1999 as the Australian Family Alliance candidate for the NSW Legislative Council, and has nominated for the seats of Baulkham Hills, Ryde and Epping for the Liberal Party, although he withdrew each time before the preselection stage.

 Tudehope was endorsed by the Liberal Party for the state seat of Epping following Greg Smith's retirement from politics.
 At the 2015 state election, Tudehope achieved 54.3% of the primary vote, the second-highest primary vote in the history of the seat of Epping.
 In his inaugural speech, Tudehope cited housing affordability as a key issue that needed addressing.
 On 3 June 2015 Tudehope was appointed Chair for the Parliamentary Committee on the Independent Commission Against Corruption, and Deputy Chair for the Parliamentary Committee on Children and Young People.

 Tudehope opposed the Safe Schools program for gender and sexually diverse topics in New South Wales.

 In an agreement reached between Tudehope and Dominic Perrottet, Tudehope agreed to not contest the seat of Epping at the 2019 state election, allowing Perrottet the opportunity to move from Hawkesbury to contest Epping.
 In exchange, Tudehope sought Liberal Party endorsement for the Legislative Council.
 However, in November 2018, Liberal Party members voted against the deal.
 Tudehope eventually gained endorsement and was elected to the Legislative Council in March 2019.
 Tudehope was appointed as the Minister for Finance and Small Business in April 2019.

 In April 2020, Don Harwin resigned from his portfolios including Vice-President of the Executive Council and Leader of the Government in the Legislative Council.
 Tudehope was appointed Vice-President of the Executive Council and Leader of the Government in the Legislative Council between 15 April 2020 and 3 July 2020, after which Harwin's portfolios were reinstated.
 Tudehope was then appointed as Leader of the House in the Legislative Council.
 In the December 2021 rearrangement of the Perrottet ministry, Tudehope was sworn in as the Minister for Finance, the Minister for Employee Relations, the Vice-President of the Executive Council, and the Leader of the Government in the Legislative Council.
 Tudehope opposed abortion being legalised in New South Wales, claiming it would allow abortion to the moment of birth.

-Tudehope sought to move amendments to the Act that decriminalised abortion which aimed to ban sex-selective abortions, these amendments were eventually passed into the law.
+Tudehope sought to move amendments to the act that decriminalised abortion which aimed to ban sex-selective abortions, these amendments were eventually passed into the law.

+Tudehope was made shadow attorney general in January 2026 by opposition leader Kellie Sloane.
+He resigned from this position in July following the Independent Commission Against Corruption's announcement of an investigation into Liberal Party donors and Tudehope being called as a witness in the hearings.